tumblr/colossus/docs/metrics.md

 ### Histogram

 Histograms can gather statistical data about values added to them.
-By default, histograms are setup with log-scale buckets, best for recording latency, but this can be overridden.
+By default, histograms are setup with various percentiles defined, the values are sorted and placed in the appropriate percentiles.

 {% highlight scala %}